rohithmenon/carnd/traffic_sign_classifier/report.md

 1. Learning rate
 2. Batch size
 4. Epochs
+5. Regularization constant
-5. Dropout percentage [keep_prob = 0.6]
+6. Dropout percentage [keep_prob = 0.6]
-6. Alpha for leaky relu [0.2]
+7. Alpha for leaky relu [0.2]
-7. Betas for Adam [defaults]
+8. Betas for Adam [defaults]

 A very simple hyper parameter search is done using a grid search for (best result in bold):
 1. Learning rate [0.0001, 0.0005, **0.001**, 0.005, 0.01, 0.05]
 2. Batch size [**32**, 64, 128, 256]
 3. Epochs [20, **30**, 40]
+4. Regularization [**0.0**, 0.0001, 0.001, 0.01]

 **Model Evolution**
 1. LeNet with minor modifications to take in 3 channel input and output of 43 labels.
 (88.5%)
 2. LeNet with Grayscale: (92.2%)
-2. LeNet with Grayscale + CLAHE: (94.7%)
+3. LeNet with Grayscale + CLAHE: (94.7%)
-2. LeNet with Grayscale + Sharpening: (93.9%)
+4. LeNet with Grayscale + Sharpening: (93.9%)
-2. More layers (3 convolution layers) + Grayscale + CLAHE Sharpening: (97.2%)
+5. More layers (3 convolution layers) + Grayscale + CLAHE Sharpening: (97.2%)
-2. Dropout + More layers (3 convolution layers) + Grayscale + CLAHE + Sharpening: (98.2%)
+6. Dropout + More layers (3 convolution layers) + Grayscale + CLAHE + Sharpening: (98.2%)
-2. Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.6%)
+7. Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.6%)
-2. Resnet + Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.6%)
+8. Resnet + Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.8%)
-2. Regularization + Resnet + Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.4%).
+9. Regularization + Resnet + Dropout + More layers (3 convolution layers) + Resize 80x80 + Grayscale + CLAHE Sharpening: (98.4%).

 #### Validation and test performance
-For the above parameter setting, the best validation set accuracy is 98.7%.
-For the model, the accuracy on test set is 97.2%.
+For the above parameter setting, the best validation set accuracy is 98.8%.
+For the model, the accuracy on test set is 97.9%.
 The overall accuracy is well above the required 93.0%.
 But lets see per class precision and recall for the same model.
 Precision and recall that are below 93% are highlighed in red.
 ![](report_images/per_class_pr.jpg)

 #### Performance on new images